 During the 20th century, Yerkes astronomers traveled the world to observe solar eclipses first-hand.
 The first solar eclipse expedition on May 28, 1900 was led by the observatory’s founder George Ellery Hale, where he and a group of astronomers traveled to North Carolina to observe a total solar eclipse.
 In total, Yerkes astronomers went on at least ten total solar eclipse expeditions between 1900 and 1952, providing invaluable data to test fundamental physics, including Einstein’s Theory of General Relativity, and deep insights into the atmosphere of our nearest star – the Sun.

-Like the great astronomers at Yerkes, you will have two chances through April 2024 to take your own eclipse expeditions in the United States.
+Like the great astronomers at Yerkes, you will have a chance in April 2024 to take your own eclipse expedition in the United States.

 April 8, 2024